Remembering my dad, Giuseppe Lino…

 A man who didn’t know my Father spoke at his funeral service.
 This was not my choice but that’s the way it happened.
 (Jesus said “my kingdom is not of this world” and therefore we pilgrims suffer.)
-The words spoken by this stranger were typical funeral formalities with bits of information given to him about my Dad thrown in.
-The words spoken that day in no way revealed to anyone who my father was or the reality of his life.
+The words spoken by this stranger were typical funeral formalities with bits of information given to him about my dad thrown in.
+The words spoken that day in no way revealed to anyone who my father was, the reality of his life, nor the battle that transpired for his soul.
 To the undiscerning my father was just an old man that died.
 But there was so much more to his life and death.
 I want to tell some of that story here.

 My father first heard the Gospel when he was in his 70’s.
 He did not respond favorably.
 He did not like the conflict and division caused by God’s Word within the family.
-He was born in Italy (Castellonorato di Formia, Latina Province) where the Roman Catholic Church “rules” and he told me he had never before heard the things that I was sharing with him from the Bible!
-(That’s something to think about in the very ecumenical climate of our day that tells us that Rome preaches the true Gospel.)
-As a result of the Gospel witness he received, my Dad began to read the the Scriptures for the first time in his life, and that’s a good thing.
-After reading 1st and 2nd Timothy he told me in his thick Italian accent that they were “perfect”.
+He was born in Italy where the Roman Catholic Church “rules” and he told me he had never before heard the words that I was sharing with him from the Bible!
+Even so, as a result of the Gospel witness he received, he began to read the the Scriptures, and that’s a very good thing.

 I believe the Lord was saying … “Trust Me”.
 Surely I do trust Him.

 God is good … all of the time.